NCMoseley/smacktalk/README.md

 > This is our world now

-This is a small project designed to showcase realtime firebase message delivery, and Oauth service for a .Vue App.
+A small project designed to showcase realtime firebase message delivery, and Oauth service for a .Vue App.

 ## Build Setup